 Building an AI-First Work Routine

 Sustained productivity gains require building AI into your daily routine, not just using it when you remember.
-Here is a practical structure that consistently produces results.

 End of day: Capture what worked.
 Spend two minutes noting which AI interactions were particularly effective and why.
 Update your prompt templates if you found better ways to frame common requests.
-This reflection compounds over weeks and months into significantly improved AI productivity.

 The Team Dimension: AI Productivity at Scale

-Practical approaches include: shared prompt libraries for common team tasks, AI-enhanced onboarding that uses institutional AI workflows to bring new team members up to speed faster, and explicit knowledge sharing sessions where team members present the AI workflows they have found most effective.
+Individual AI productivity gains are valuable.
+Team-level AI productivity is transformative.
+The organizations seeing the largest improvements are those where AI knowledge and workflows are shared rather than siloed.
+Practical approaches include: shared prompt libraries for common team tasks, AI-enhanced onboarding that brings new team members up to speed faster, and explicit knowledge sharing sessions where team members present the AI workflows they have found most effective.

 The Productivity Gap Is Widening — Close It Now